-If you are about to embark on your journey to Jordan, have always dreamt of traveling to Jordan, or have come back from the beautiful experience, I have compiled 6 books that provide some insight and history into the magical Kingdom of Jordan.
-While one can easily embrace their imagination lost in the pages of these wonderful books, the best experience of course is the first hand experience in visiting yourself.
+If you are about to embark on a journey to Jordan, have always dreamt of traveling to Jordan, or have come back from the beautiful experience, I have compiled 6 books that provide some insight and history into the magical Hashemite Kingdom of Jordan.
+While one can easily embrace their imagination, lost in the pages of these wonderful books, the best experience of course is the first hand experience through visiting yourself.

-Jordan is a land of desert, mainly landlocked by Israel to the west, Syria to the north, Iraq to the Northeast, Saudi Arabia to the east, and Egypt to the south, with the exception of the southern tip with 16 miles of shoreline along the Gulf of Aqaba with access to the Red Sea.
-Needless to say, there is a lot going on in the Middle-East and Jordan has found itself in the center of it all, acting as a diplomat for many, a well-respected government from both the east and the west.
+With the exception of the southern tip of Jordan that has 16 miles of shoreline along the Gulf of Aqaba with access to the Red Sea.
+Needless to say, there is a lot going on in the Middle-East and Jordan has found itself in the epicenter of it all.
+Jordan has acted as one of the most diplomatic allies to most, with a well-respected King and government from both the east and the west.

-While mainly a desert land, one can cool off by the water at the Dead Sea or Red Sea.
-Camp in Wadi Rum or the dozens of other campsites around the country for a few nights, then drive an hour south to the coastal town of Aqaba, on the Red Sea for some Marine Life Excursions.
-Or visit the Dead Sea for luxury spa treatments from the capital of Amman, just an hour away.
+While mainly a desert land, one can easily cool off by driving an hour or two to the water.
+Camp in Wadi Rum or the dozens of other campsites around the country for a few nights.
+Drive an hour south to the coastal town of Aqaba on the Red Sea for some diving and Marine Life Excursions.
+Then visit the Dead Sea for some floating and luxury spa treatments which is just an hour away from Amman, the capital of Jordan.

 “King Abdullah II spent his formative years in the United States, where he went to Eaglebrook and Deerfield, and in England, where he trained to be an officer at Sandhurst.
 A cavalry officer in the Jordanian army, he eventually became commander of the Jordanian Special Forces, a position that allowed him to forge invaluable relationships with intelligence and military offices around the world.”

-Bell then became well-respected and was recruited by the British intelligence during World War I, as she played a crucial role in obtaining respect and loyalty from the Arab leaders.
+Bell then became well-respected and was recruited by the British intelligence during World War I. She played a crucial role in obtaining respect and loyalty from the Arab leaders.
 After the war, she played a vital role in creating the modern Middle East, and at the time was considered the most powerful woman in the British Empire.

 “Anderson focuses our attention on four men: a minor German diplomat and spy, an American oilman descended from the Yale family, a Romanian-born agronomist, and T.E.
 Lawrence himself.
 As we witness the western nations attempting to carve up a region that they were never able to master, these adventurous and often duplicitous men come to full life–none more so than Lawrence.” -Amazon.com Review

-Note: While Lawrence of Arabia is a controversial figure in Jordan & the rest of the Arab World, it’s worth reading to understand one perspective.
+Note: While Lawrence of Arabia is a controversial figure in Jordan & the rest of the Arab World, it’s worth reading to understand one perspective of history.

-I traveled to Jordan in March this year, on behalf of the Jordan Tourism Board North America and found the country very safe to travel through, even as a woman.
-Traveling solo would be safe as well, although I highly recommend dressing conservatively as respect to their culture.
+I traveled to Jordan in March 2015, on behalf of the Jordan Tourism Board North America.
+Jordan is a very safe to travel country to travel through, even as a solo female traveler.
 Not only do they have tight security for those entering and exiting, the Jordanian Government welcomes and values tourists to their country as it is a driving force in their economy.
-Since 9/11, the tourism has gone down to 70% due to fear of traveling to the region and in much of the west, a serious case of “Islamophobia”.
+Since 9/11, the tourism has gone down to 70% due to fear of traveling to the region.
+Which is silly considering the attackers were mainly from Saudi Arabia, Pakistan and Afghanistan (nothing to do with Jordan).
+But unfortunately, media scare is real with the notorious trend in the west of a serious case of Islamophobia.

 The Jordanian people welcome you with open arms.
 They hope you will visit and enjoy their beautiful country, while temporarily suspending your pre-conceived beliefs of the middle-east.
 Immerse yourself into the culture, outside of the western media-driven hype that only focuses on the negative.

-Jordanian culture is relatively more liberal (politically and religiously) than the surrounding countries and women are highly educated with more opportunities here.
+Though Jordan is more moderate in terms of religious practices (mainly Islam), I still highly recommend dressing conservatively as respect to their culture.
+Jordanian culture is relatively more liberal (politically and religiously) than the surrounding countries.
+Women are highly educated with more opportunities for post graduate and job opportunities.
 Wearing a hijab is optional unlike Iran or Saudi Arabia.
 There are more women enrolled in universities than men.
-They become doctors, teachers, parliament, pilots, military officers and generals.
-Queen Rania of Jordan is a well-respected figure and a prime example of Jordanian upbringing.
+Many women become doctors, teachers, parliament, pilots, military officers and generals.
+Queen Rania of Jordan is a well-respected figure and a prime example of Jordanian female upbringing.

 I had such a delightful time, I did not want to come home.
-The hospitality of the people were among the best I’ve ever experienced and I continuously feel gracious for the time I spent there with the many hosts we came across, whether a brief visit for tea, to vegetable/fruit vendors, or for overnight stays in the desert.
-These books are just the beginning of your journey to Jordan, but enjoy them and do make a visit soon.
+The hospitality of the people were among the best I’ve ever experienced.
+I continuously feel gracious for the time spent there with the many hosts we came across.
+Whether a brief visit for tea, stopping at vegetable/fruit vendors or at our overnight stays in the desert.
+These books are just the beginning of your journey to Jordan but do enjoy them and plan a visit soon.